 According to Reuters, Israel's continued strikes on Lebanon and Iran's blockade of the Strait of Hormuz have contributed to ongoing uncertainty in global energy markets.
 The pound has risen or fallen depending on headlines from the conflict, with traders closely watching developments in the Middle East.

 The ceasefire deal led to a surge in optimism across global markets as oil prices slid.
-Brent crude futures fell by as much as 16% in early trading, according to Reuters.
-However, there is no sign that Iran has lifted its blockade of the Strait of Hormuz, which has caused significant disruptions to global energy supplies.
+Brent crude futures fell by as much as 16% in early trading, though there is no sign that Iran has lifted its blockade of the Strait of Hormuz, which has caused significant disruptions to global energy supplies.

 The pound's movements have also been influenced by expectations for interest rate hikes from central banks.
 Traders have scaled back their bets on a series of rate hikes this year, with only one hike now expected from the Bank of England in 2026.
 The European Central Bank is anticipated to raise eurozone interest rates twice this year.